2018 Nizam's Museum heist: Background

-The heist
+Heist

 Execution of the Heist

 Over a month prior to the burglary, the perpetrators Ghouse Pasha and Mubeen scouted the museum multiple times, observing the positions of CCTV cameras and guards.
 They also managed to obtain information that the CCTV camera recordings are retained for only thirty days.
 To ensure that the camera footage of their reconnaissance visits to the museum were unavailable for the subsequent police investigation, they waited 45 days for the actual burglary.
 On their final visit prior to the burglary, the culprits–both skilled in masonry and welding–had secretly marked the exact ventilator through which they planned to enter by painting a small directional arrow on the inner wall.
-The ventilator, located on the first floor, was small–about two feet wide–and covered with an iron grill.
+The ventilator, located on the first floor, was small–about two feet wide–and covered with an iron grille.
 The arrow marking later helped them identify which one of the 28 identical ventilators to break-in through at night.

-On the day of the burglary, they dismantled the iron grill using hacksaws, screwdrivers, and pliers.
+On the day of the burglary, they dismantled the iron grille using hacksaws, screwdrivers, and pliers.
 To ensure no one suspected tampering, Ghouse Pasha later used his masonry skills to re-plaster the damaged section of the ventilator, giving the appearance that it was intact and untouched.
 During the operation, Mubeen used a rope with several knots for grip and descended through the shaft while Ghouse Pasha secured the rope from above.
 Inside, Mubeen disabled the CCTV camera situated below the opening, pried open a glass showcase, and extracted the 2kg gold tiffin box, the gold cup and saucer, and the gold spoon studded with diamonds, rubies, and emeralds.

-After hastily packing the loot into a cloth bag, the thieves left through the same route, locked the ventilator grill back into place and covered the damaged edges with skimmed plaster.
+After hastily packing the loot into a cloth bag, the thieves left through the same route, locked the ventilator grille back into place and covered the damaged edges with skimmed plaster.
 The museum guards, who were on duty outside, did not register any disturbance.

-Attempts to Mislead Police
+Attempts to mislead police

 After the theft, the burglars escaped on a motorcycle, deliberately choosing by-lanes and narrow alleys to avoid CCTV tracking.
 Despite their efforts to evade cameras, they were eventually spotted on the CCTV footage of a local mosque.
 Mubeen, seated as pillion, was observed speaking on his mobile phone in surveillance footage, prompting police to deploy 22 teams to scan over 300 cell towers to trace the calls.
 However, the calls were fake–a deliberate ruse to mislead investigators into believing that the culprits were contacting either a third accomplice or a pre-arranged buyer.
 In reality, Mubeen's phone was inactive and without a SIM card, and he merely held it to his ear to confuse the police.
 Holding the mobile phone against his head also allowed Mubeen to hide his face from cameras in an inconspicuous manner while driving through the by-lanes of the city.